 - Dental problems

-Despite this, if you choose to share your life with a Chug you can expect your dog to be with you for between 10 to 13 years.
+Despite these possible issues, Chugs are robust dogs, and you can expect your pet to be with you for between 10 to 13 years.

 Chihuahua-Pug mix highlights